-The HARP Development Plan identifies the need for the relocation of the Pueblo Transit Operations and Administration building from the current location at 350 South Grand Ave.
-Pueblo Transit is actively working with the FTA to secure a three-phase facilities grant to assist with the development of the new operations and administration building.
-A preferred site has been selected, and an environmental study of the site has been completed.
+The recommendation of future HARP Development Plan identifies the need for the relocation of the Pueblo Transit Operations and Administration building from the current location at 350 South Grand Ave.
+A site selection process will need to be undertaken as part of the analysis of possible new locations for the Pueblo Transit Operations and Administration building.